 As well, each section of the village represents a region in Spain.
 The architecture, decor, and colors of each area.
 Whether it’s the charm of the north or the flower pots and painted window shutters of the south.
 If you don’t have time to visit all of Spain – spend an afternoon in the Spanish village in Barcelona.

-We have visited the Poble Espanyol on many occasions at different times of the year or from some of their children’s events.
+We have visited the Poble Espanyol on many occasions at different times of the year or for some of their children’s events.
 They often have live bands play at night and food trucks and markets set up, so it’s definitely worth checking out the website.

 Last year, they had a haunted house, scary outdoor play areas, and loads of pumpkins, ghoulish masks, and tombstones everywhere.
 It actually wasn’t that scary which is good as our son was little, but it definitely got us in the Halloween Spirit.